theandrewbailey/gram/README.md

 * [Subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is used for all CSS and JS files.
 * All form fields are obfuscated on a per-visitor/session basis.
 * [Gram uses argon2 to hash passwords.](https://github.com/Password4j/password4j)

+## Architecture

+Gram runs on [Java](https://openjdk.org/), [Payara](https://www.payara.fish/), [Postgres](https://www.postgresql.org/), and Linux [(Debian)](https://www.debian.org/), and written and built with Netbeans.
+It should run on other Linux distros and Jakarta EE servers without much difficulty (untested), and other databases with a bit of effort.

+Gram is a monolith, built with Jakarta EE Servlets, JSPs, and an EJB.
+This isn't a car shop: no springs or struts here.

 ## Setup guide